 Reminder: Compliance varies widely.
 Some states allow employer-paid fees, others prohibit any fees to workers.
 Your provider should hard-code these restrictions into their system.

-How Zeal does it: Zeal’s compliance engine automatically detects the state jurisdiction for each employer and worker, configures permitted disbursement options, and ensures only compliant choices are made available to workers.
+Automated Compliance: Some providers have a compliance engine automatically detects the state jurisdiction for each employer and worker, configures permitted disbursement options, and ensures only compliant choices are made available to workers.
 Fee-free options are always available, and restrictions (like no worker-paid fees in NY or NV) are enforced at the system level—no manual oversight required.

 Think strategically about your internal communications strategy.
 It’s important to: